By Jayne Dixon Weber

 We watched a couple of other baggers bring in the carts, gave Ian the brightest orange vest we could find, and let him go.

 The good thing about bringing in carts is that there is not really a right or a wrong way to do it.
 While they taught it in a systematic way, the reality is that there are not always carts to be brought in.
 I quickly learned bringing in carts is perfect for someone who has a short attention span and is easily distracted.

 Ian’s new work schedule was to gather carts for an hour, bag for an hour, gather carts for an hour, and bag for an hour.
 Within two shifts, the head clerk told me, “He’s doing way better at bagging now.”
 I started thinking: gross motor, fine motor, gross motor, and fine motor.
 Works great.
 We didn’t even plan this one.

-- Ian would leave his area when the fire fighters came in.
-We approached it from both sides.
-“Ian, you can go say hi to the firefighters, but then you have to come right back.”
-And, since we have gotten to know the firefighters over time, I approached several of the fire fighters over time and told them about the issue.
+We had to approach it from both sides when Ian kept leaving his area whenever firefighters came in to the store.
+We first told him, “Ian, you can go say hi to the firefighters, but then you have to come right back.”
+Next, since we had gotten to know the firefighters, I approached several of them over time and told them about the issue.
 I asked them to say hi to Ian, maybe chat for less than a minute, but then to tell him he needed to get back to work.

-I went up to the store manager after Ian started working there and I thanked him for hiring people with disabilities.
+One day, I went up to the store manager after Ian had started working there and I thanked him for hiring people with disabilities.
 He said, “That is just what I do.”

 Thank you King Soopers (A Kroger store).